Artificial Solutions: History

 Founded in Stockholm in 2001 by Johan Åhlund, Johan Gustavsson and Michael Söderström the company created interactive web assistants using a combination of artificial intelligence and natural language processing.
 Artificial Solutions expanded with the development of online customer service optimization products and by 2005 it had several offices throughout Europe supporting the development and sales of its online virtual assistants.

 In 2008 Elbot, Artificial Solutions won the Loebner Prize.

 In 2010, the company’s management changed, causing the company to focus the basis of its technology on Natural Language Interaction and launched the Teneo Platform, which allows people to hold humanlike, conversations with applications running on electronic devices.

 In 2013 Artificial Solutions launched Lyra, a mobile personal assistant that is able to operate and remember the context of the conversation across different platforms and operating systems.

 A new round of funding was announced in June 2013 to support expansion in the US market.

 Since then the company has continued to develop the Teneo Platform and patent technology in the conversational AI sector including a framework for enabling chatbots to interact easily with each other.

 In 2018, the company raised a total of 13.7 Euros in equity capital to help support global growth and to accelerate the expansion of Teneo.

 In 2019, Artificial Solutions Holding completed the Reverse Takeover of Indentive, enabling the business of Artificial Solutions Holding to be traded on Nasdaq First North.
 Lawrence Flynn remains the CEO.

 In November 2020, Per Ottosson took over as CEO.
 He is based at the company's headquarter in Stockholm together with the newly appointed CFO, Fredrik Törgren.

+In August 2024, the company rebranded as Teneo.ai.